Generative Bias for Robust Visual Question Answering: Abstract

 \section{Abstract}

 The task of Visual Question Answering (VQA) is known to be plagued by the issue of VQA models exploiting biases within the dataset to make its final prediction.
-Many previous ensemble based debiasing methods have been proposed where an additional model is purposefully trained to be biased in order to aid in training a robust target model.
-However, these methods compute the bias for a model from the label statistics of the training data or directly from single modal branches.
-In contrast, in this work, in order to better learn the bias a target VQA model suffers from, we propose a generative method to train the bias model \emph{directly from the target model}, called GenB.
-In particular, GenB employs a generative network to learn the bias through a combination of the adversarial objective and knowledge distillation.
-We then debias our target model with GenB as a bias model, and show through extensive experiments the effects of our method on various VQA bias datasets including VQA-CP2, VQA-CP1, GQA-OOD, and VQA-CE.
+Various previous ensemble based debiasing methods have been proposed where an additional model is purposefully trained to be biased in order to train a robust target model.
+However, these methods compute the bias for a model simply from the label statistics of the training data or from single modal branches.
+In this work, in order to better learn the bias a target VQA model suffers from, we propose a generative method to train the bias model \emph{directly from the target model}, called GenB.
+In particular, GenB employs a generative network to learn the bias in the target model through a combination of the adversarial objective and knowledge distillation.
+We then debias our target model with GenB as a bias model, and show through extensive experiments the effects of our method on various VQA bias datasets including VQA-CP2, VQA-CP1, GQA-OOD, and VQA-CE, and show state-of-the-art results with the LXMERT architecture on VQA-CP2.